iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 See: https://identity.foundation/didcomm-messaging/spec/#descriptors
 TODO

-For gerneral guidance see [problem reports](../resources/problem-reports).
+For general guidance see [problem reports](../resources/problem-reports).

 Custom error messages for problem-reports that are expected in the course of this protocol.
 Non-exhaustive, just a normative list of errors that are expected to be thrown.
 - TBD